Paula Hermann

 Hermann, P.*, Leuschner, W., Benavides-Piaggio, C. (2012).
 Wenn die Zauberfee kommt eine Studie zu den Vorstellungen kleiner Kinder von Schlaf (trans.: When the fairy comes: a study on children’s conceptualization of sleep).
 Analytische Kinder- und Jugendlichen Psychotherapie (trans.: Analytic children and adolescent psychotherapy).
 154: p 207 – 229.

-For the second one, I was the co-author of a chapter in a psychoanalytic book on early prevention in ADHD.
+For the second publication in German, Paula was the co-author of a chapter in a psychoanalytic book on early prevention in ADHD.

 Leuzinger-Bohleber M, Brandl Y, Hermann P*. et al. (2006).
 Die Frankfurter Praeventionsstudie.
 Zur psychischen und psychosozialen Integration von verhaltensauffaelligen Kindern, insbesondere von ADHS (The Frankfurt Prevention Study.
 On psychological and psychosocial integration of children with behavioural problems, especially ADHD).
 In Leuzinger-Bohleber M et al (eds.).
 (ADHS – Fruehpraevention statt Medikalisierung.
 (ADHD – early prevention instead of medicalisation).
 Goettingen: Vandenhoeck & Ruprecht. p 238 – 270. https://www.amazon.de/Schriften-Sigmund-Freud-Instituts-Fr%C3%BChpr%C3%A4vention-Medikalisierung-interdisziplin%C3%A4ren/dp/3525451784